 • Head to New Plymouth during WOMAD and have your eyes and mind opened to new music, art and cultures.
 This family-friendly festival provides a great introduction for children to the differences and diversity in the world.

-Reported by Sue Hoffart for our AA Directions Autumn 2020 issue
+Reported by Sue Hoffart for our AA Directions Spring 2020 issue